 CAG Prize Residency, The Contemporary Art Gallery, March 2024

-Lobe Artist Residency + Presentation (Live Multimedia Installation) on June 15 + 16 2024 (tickets available soon), Lobe Studio
+Lobe Artist Residency + Presentation (Live Multimedia Installation), Lobe Studio, TBD

 MAC Sound Artist in Residence, Media Arts Committee [sound art residency; Dream Safely], 2023